 Boulder Ridge Trail is a 7.5 mile lightly trafficked out and back trail located near Welches, Oregon that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until September.
+The trail is primarily used for hiking and is best used from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Sandy: Travel east of Highway 26 for 15.4 miles and turn right (south) at the Wildwood Recreation Site, where the trail begins.
 Wildwood is located in the wooded strip between the east Brightwood exit and community of Wemme.

 despite being in the "civilized" rec area, it was a lot more confusing to find the trailhead than an uncivilized trail off the beaten path. wish the signage was better as i wasted a lot of time just looking for the trailhead.

 There are many drop offs, the S.Health tracker I used said total elevation was 3850 and we never did make it to the end of the trial...